-- 6.1 contribute the time needed to study and understand the papers provided - 6.2 apply good analytical skills, objectivity and good judgment, and - express opinions frankly, ask questions that go to the fundamental core of the issue and pursue independent lines of enquiry.
+- 5.1 contribute the time needed to study and understand the papers provided - 5.2 apply good analytical skills, objectivity and good judgment, and - 5.3 express opinions frankly, ask questions that go to the fundamental core of the issue and pursue independent lines of enquiry.

-7. Reporting
+6. Reporting

-The Committee will as regularly as required by matters covered under this charter, but at least once a year, report to the Official Secretary on its operation and activities during the year.
+The Committee will report to the Official Secretary as regularly as required by matters covered under this charter, but the Chair will report at least once a year, on the Committee's operation and activities during the year.